2026 Manx general election

-General elections are scheduled to be held on the Isle of Man on 24 September 2026.
+A general election was held on the Isle of Man on 24 September 2026.

 Electoral system

-Following the 2021 Manx general election, the Isle of Man Electoral Commission in January 2024 recommended ways to improve the electoral system which included publishing a study on the practicalness of electronic voting.
+Following the 2021 Manx general election, the Isle of Man Electoral Commission in January 2024 recommended ways to improve the electoral system which included publishing a study on the practicality of electronic voting.
 It also recommended reducing the size of the constituencies of Glenfaba & Peel and Ramsey (whose populations had risen) to increase voter equality.
+Some of the more controversial changes include the "pre-certification" of postal votes and a requirement for candidates to declare their relevant interests before standing for a seat.